hsyassin/BioPlausibleSynthImgEval/README.md

 # BioPlausibleSynthImgEval

-This clinical relevant assessment is accomplished in two steps:
+This clinically relevant assessment is accomplished in two steps:

 - [x] Preprocessing and training a 2D CNN Segmentation model with application-specific settings to segment a particular brain region in 2D images (Checkpoints of Trained models are provided).